MyPureCloud/developer-center-blog/source/2017-12-05-sdk-automation/index.html.md

 ---

-The PureCloud Platform API has official SDKs for JavaScript, Java/Android, .NET, Python, and Ruby.
+The Genesys Cloud Platform API has official SDKs for JavaScript, Java/Android, .NET, Python, and Ruby.
 The SDKs are dynamically generated from the API's definition each time the Platform API is deployed.
 After each build, the SDKs are published to package managers appropriate per language.
 The entire process is automated from end-to-end and is also available as an open source project to enable manual and custom builds.

 ## Resources

 * [platform-client-sdk-common](https://github.com/MyPureCloud/platform-client-sdk-common) build scripts
-* [swagger-codegen](https://github.com/MyPureCloud/swagger-codegen) fork with PureCloud "languages"
+* [swagger-codegen](https://github.com/MyPureCloud/swagger-codegen) fork with Genesys Cloud "languages"
 * [SDK documentation](https://developer.mypurecloud.com/api/rest/client-libraries/)